-For each of the following sources, estimate what your income will be in 2016 — the year for which you’re applying for insurance.
+For each of the following sources, estimate what your income will be in the upcoming year for which you’re applying for insurance.
 If you’re not sure what your income will be, make your best estimate.

 4. Net income from any self-employment or business (generally the amount of money you take in from your business minus your business expenses)